Adviser fees service

 - Initial, ongoing and specified (one-off) fees can be deducted from clients’ accounts

-- For maximum flexibility, you can apply different fees to each client account
+- For maximum flexibility, you can apply different fees to each client account and to different segments within each account

 - A single consolidated fee payment is made to you each month.